rennaarenata/la_lucie/README.md

 This file is the most beautiful and FORCED music you have ever listen to.

 ## icspi.bat
-Starts gotcha.pm3 through nircmd.exe (by nirsoft, thank you nirsoft)
+Starts gotcha.mp3 through nircmd.exe (nircmd is a nirsoft software NOT coded by me.
+Thank you nirsoft)

 ## iltrainene.bat
 This file simply disable your life.
 Ok no, but is near that.
 That file disable all your network interfaces and disconnect you from the Wi-Fi.